jhuus/BriteKit/api-reference.md

 - `rec_dir` *(str)* — Directory containing recordings.
 - `spec_dir` *(str)* — Directory containing spectrogram images.
 - `dest_dir` *(str, optional)* — Optionally copy used recordings to this directory.
-- `echo` — Function that prints a message to the console

 Returns: